UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 this.lightSourceVertexBuffer = this.lightSourceModel.createVertexBuffer(this.device);
 this.lightSourceIndexBuffer = this.lightSourceModel.createIndexBuffer(this.device);
 ```
+* In `#initResources`, increase the size of the uniform buffer by another 64 bytes to hold the new light source model's model matrix.
 * In `render`, add the light source model's model matrix to the uniform buffer:
 ```js
 const uniformArray = new Float32Array([